-Media is governed by the Broadcast Act (the Broadcast Act), the Telecom Act, the Radio Act and the Wire Telecommunications Act, and administered by the MIC.
+Media is governed by the Broadcast Act (the Broadcast Act), the Telecom Act, the Radio Act and the Wire Telecommunications Act, and administered by the Ministry of Internal Affairs and Communications.

 The regulatory and institutional structure of broadcasting and telecommunications was reorganised in November 2010 for the first time in 60 years.